 - Vet your vendors.
 Make sure the third-party organizations, software, etc. you work with also follow security and privacy best practices.
 A blunder on their part could end up hurting your business and breaking trust with your customers.

 - Map your customer data.
 At which “checkpoints” are data collected, stored, distributed, or used?
 Map out your data “lifecycle” to identify any gaps in your system.
 Use this to discover new ways to protect consumers at every stage.

 - “Make sure your practices match your promises”.
-Your organization should have clear privacy policies, but you also need to be held to these obligations.
+Your organization should have clear privacy policies.
+You also need to hold yourself accountable to these obligations.
 In other words, make sure to practice what you preach.